chrisrandledev/web-platform-qz8iva/README.md

 # web-platform-qz8iva

+An example proof-of-concept of scrolling an iframe using JS called from the parent page, and from the iframe.

-Scrolls the parent to top and bottonm (same origin) [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/web-platform-qz8iva)
+[Edit on StackBlitz ⚡️](https://stackblitz.com/edit/web-platform-qz8iva)